matheoht/alomni-ui/README.md

 ## Documentation

-The main documentation of alomni-ui is the [Storybook](https://storybook.js.org/), which describes the library and gives examples of its usage.
+Alomni-UI use [Storybook](https://storybook.js.org/) as the main documentation, which describes the library and gives examples of its usage.

-To run the Storybook documentation you have to clone the github repository of [alomni-ui](https://github.com/matheoht/alomni-ui) and execute the command `npm run storybook`
+To run the Storybook you have to clone the github repository of [Alomni-UI](https://github.com/matheoht/alomni-ui) and execute the command `npm run storybook`